unleashed/enum_args/README.md

 If that bothers you, you can change it by specifiyng a different symbol to `enum_args_for` using the `with_enum_args_as: :your_symbol` keyword argument.

+## Caching Considerations

+You can use the `cache:` keyword argument in `enum_args_for` to provide your own caching for enumerator instances.
+In previous versions, EnumArgs instantiated an enumerator with the default arguments, and reused it when there were calls that specified no arguments.
+For the rest of the calls, EnumArgs instantiated a new ephemeral enumerator, and used it only for serving that call.

+There were two problems with this behaviour.
+For starters, it was not uniform.
+You got a new instance of an enumerator in some cases, while reusing an instance in other cases.
+This made writing thread-safe enumerators hard.
+On the other hand, you also could not easily cache enumerators if you were sure that no other thread would mess with them, and instead you would waste resources creating and destroying enumerators all over the place.

+In order to fix this, now all enumerators are instantiated on the fly by default, but users now get direct access to how that enumerator is built by providing this `cache` keyword argument.
+The requirement is that it supports a `call(object, method_name, fixed_arguments, variable_arguments_hash, create_callable)` method and that it guarantees that create_callable will be called when a new enumerator is needed with the same arguments.

+You can require 'enum_args/naive_cache' and take a look at `EnumArgs::NaiveCache` for how this would work.
+I suggest you don't use this class in serious production code, as it is an unbound hash that will grow on each combination of those parameters.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.